 - Hulk Hogan - Terry Bollea is the face of pro wrestling for many fans who grew up watching during the 1980s.
 His tanned frame, blonde hair and yellow bandana evoke fond memories of "Hulkamania" in anyone who watched him wrestle.
 Hogan was the biggest star of his era and one of the most popular faces of all time.

-For lots more information on pro wrestling and other topics, check out the links on the next page.
+For lots more information on pro wrestling and other topics, check out the links below.